Mohammad Fazel Lankarani: Views and fatwas

 Politically, Lankarani followed the traditions of the Islamic Republic in criticizing western corruption in the Islamic world.

 Fazel Lankarani supported Ayatollah Khomeini's fatwa calling for the death of Salman Rushdie following the publication of The Satanic Verses in 1989 and called on Muslims to kill that author.
 He (along with some other senior clerics) continued to call the killing of Rushdie a "duty" for all Muslims although the Iranian government itself ceased to do so in a 1998 compromise with the British government.
 In 1998, Lankarani called for the Iranian government to do "its utmost" to protect Shiites in Afghanistan, then reportedly endangered by the Taliban.

 Lankarani also issued a fatwa calling for the deaths of another author, Rafiq Tağı, an Azeri writer, and Tagi's editor, Samir Sədaqətoğlu, who were accused of criticizing Islam.
 Tagi's writings sparked recent demonstrations outside the Azerbaijani embassy in Tehran.
-According to Iranian and Islamic law, these sentences are only applicable if either individual freely and wilfully enters Iran and submit themselves to the authorities.
-Possibly related to the fatwa, Rafiq Tağı died in a Baku hospital on November 19, 2011, after having been stabbed with a knife seven times in public.
+Possibly related to the fatwa, Rafiq Tağı died in a Baku hospital on 19 November 2011, after having been stabbed with a knife seven times in public.

 Lankarani believed strongly in the separation of sexes and opposed President Ahmadinejad's declaration that women have the right to attend soccer matches at stadiums despite the fact that they would see male soccer players.
 He "famously refused for weeks" to meet with President Ahmadinejad in early 2007 after the president attempted to open soccer events to women.
 Lankarani was also staunchly opposed to Iran joining CEDAW.
 When the parliament (the Iranian Majles) was going to debate the signing and ratification of CEDAW, he announced that joining CEDAW and moving toward gender equality would contradict Islamic values.

 He is one of the Ulama signatories of the Amman Message, which gives a broad foundation for defining Muslim orthodoxy.